Lamarkaz/Dcourt/README.md

 Each Solidity contract is packaged with Mocha unit tests.
 Inside the truffle development console, run:
 `test`
+For a better test experience, we advise you to use Ganache, update truffle-config.js file accordingly then simply run:
+'truffle test'
 ## Directories

 Description | Location